 - Section Editor

 Sanjiv Chopra, MD, MACP

 - Section Editor — General Hepatology; Gallbladder and Biliary Tract Disease

 - Senior Consultant in Hepatology

 - Beth Israel Deaconess Medical Center

 Gallstones are solid, pebble-like collections that form inside the gallbladder.
 The gallbladder is located in the upper right abdomen, under the liver (figure 1).

 More than one million Americans are diagnosed with gallstones (cholelithiasis) every year, joining about 25 million who already have the disorder.
 Fortunately, most people with gallstones do not have symptoms and do not require treatment.
 In some cases, however, gallstones cause pain or other complications and must be treated, usually by removing the stone(s) or the entire gallbladder.

 More detailed information about gallstones is available by subscription.
-(See "Approach to the patient with incidental gallstones" and "Uncomplicated gallstone disease in adults" and "Treatment of acute cholecystitis" and "Dissolution therapy for the treatment of gallstones".)
+(See "Approach to the patient with incidental gallstones" and "Uncomplicated gallstone disease in adults" and "Treatment of acute calculous cholecystitis" and "Nonsurgical treatment of gallstones".)